zanac/pyHPSU/README.md

 **This software is not supported by the manufacturer!!!!**

+# Welcome to pyHPSU
+pyHPSU is a set of python scripts and other files to read and modify the values of the Rotex® HPSU (possibly) also identical heating pumps from daikin®).

 It is based on the idea and the work of
  **[Vanni Brutto alias Zanac](https://github.com/zanac/pyHPSU)**